dnorton/dev-notes/git-commands.md

 * `git diff --cached` -- shows changes in index
 * `git rm --cached` -- remove file from the index but not working dir
 * `git clean -f -X -d` -- remove all unstaged files (great for cleaning up after a build)
+* `git reset --hard HEAD` -- reset your local branch to the HEAD commit
 * `git show-ref` -- shows the `refs` for the repo (still figuring this out)

 Git Workflow